dixonge/vagabondians/posts/what-is-a-vagabondian.md

 ---
+eleventyNavigation:
+  parent: News
-title: What is a Vagabondian?
+  key: What is a Vagabondian?
 date: 2010-07-13
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"